 Total Nitrogen levels recorded for the Dam, reflected rain events and fluctuated over the reporting period.
-Samples collected from the T1 location remained consistently lower than the main dam and U1 sampling points.
-All sites had higher than usual levels associated with a higher than average rainfall amount during the reporting period.
+Samples collected from the T1 location remained consistently low and below the Trigger criteria.
+Two sites (Main dam and Marulan South Creek) had higher than usual levels associated with a December 2023 rain event.

-Total Phosphorus levels remained low and below trigger levels at T1, U1 and the Dam during the second third and fourth quarters.
-Samples at all monitoring points collected during the first quarter gave results higher than the trigger level due to a rainfall event.
+Total Phosphorus levels remained low and below trigger levels at T1 and the Dam during the first, second, third and fourth quarters.
+Samples at Marulan South Creek monitoring point collected during the fourth quarter gave results higher than the trigger level due to low flow event.